dshumphr/tad/README.md

 # tad

 Tad is a VS Code extension that leverages AI to assist with code editing.
-It uses Claude Sonnet to provide intelligent code suggestions and transformations directly within your editor.
+It uses Claude Sonnet and Llama 3.1 80B to provide intelligent code suggestions and transformations directly within your editor.

 ## How It Works